criseidazamora/HySimODE/README.md

 HySimODE is a research project from the Control and Biological Engineering Group (University of Warwick).

-Lead developer: Criseida G. Zamora
+Developer: Criseida G. Zamora Chimal
 Contact: For comments or inquiries, please open a new issue.
 © 2025 HySimODE Project.